Congrats to Brooklyn Half Finishers! Track/compare your splits and claim your finisher badges now!

 There are three different ways to enter students into STRIDES:

-If your site did Mighty Milers last year then you should start by reassigning students into their new classes.
+If your site did Mighty Milers last year then you should start by accessing you last year's roster.

 If your site is new to Mighty Milers or you have many new students to enter, then you'll want to get a spreadsheet of participating students in order to create rosters you can import into STRIDES.

-Students may also be entered manually into the Database.
+Students may also be entered manually into STRIDES.

 Let's kick off a great year of running!
 Read on to learn about the roles of program leaders and find out what's coming in your